azizkrifa/Hand_Gesture_Detection_System_With_MobileNetV2/README.md

 # 🖐️ Hand Gesture Detection System with MobileNetV2
-This project recognizes dynamic hand gestures from sequences of frames using a pretrained **MobileNetV2** and **LSTM**.
-It uses the hand gesture dataset from Kaggle by **marusagar** for training and evaluation.
+This project recognizes `dynamic hand gestures` from `sequences of frames` using a pretrained `MobileNetV2` for spatial feature extraction and a `GRU (Gated Recurrent Unit)` for modeling `temporal dependencies across frames`.
+GRU is a type of `recurrent neural network (RNN)` that efficiently captures sequential patterns while being lighter than `LSTM (Long Short-Term Memory)`.
+The model is trained and evaluated on the hand gesture dataset from `Kaggle`, created by `marusagar`.

 ----